tom0334/ConsistentSpacingDecoration/README.md

 # ConsistentSpacingDecoration
-A RecyclerViewItemDecoration that provides consistent spacing on all 4 sides when working with GridlayoutManager.
+A RecyclerView add-on that provides consistent spacing on all 4 sides when using a GridlayoutManager.
+Basically a [DividerItemDecoration](https://developer.android.com/reference/android/support/v7/widget/DividerItemDecoration.html), but for recyclerviews with any amount of columns.

-When using gridlayoutmanager with cards and padding/margin on your listitems, the spacing between items is doubled.
+You cannot simply use padding or magin on your listitems, as space between two items will be double that of the top and bottom space.
 This librfary fixes that.
+See the image below.

 WITHOUT ConsistentSpacingDecoration  |  WITH ConsistentSpacingDecoration: